 Being sustainable is about taking as little as possible – whether that’s from the natural world, or the society and community in which you operate – and giving back at least enough to support the status quo, if not more.
 It’s about meeting the needs of today without impacting the ability of future generations to meet the needs of tomorrow.

-The fundamental difference between the loose term ‘sustainability’ and your environmental, social and governance performance is measurability.
+Measurability is the fundamental difference between the loose term ‘sustainability’ and your environmental, social and governance performance.
 ESG is the data that shows us how sustainable any given business is.

-ESG is supported by metrics and data that’s collected by businesses and used by lenders and investors to rate companies when doing their due diligence.
+ESG is supported by metrics and data that businesses collect and use by lenders and investors to rate companies when doing their due diligence.
 While there’s no strict regulation yet, the European Commission has developed a template for ‘Green Lenders’ to identify companies they will prioritise due to their ESG performance so improvements in this area will only grow in importance.

 The link between good ESG and successful business is strengthening all the time.
 Research from Harvard Business School has shown that the stock market performance of organisations with more sustainability policies is 4.8 per cent better than those without.
 In a similar vein, Blackrock, one of the world’s largest management companies issued a global survey in 2020, which revealed 54% of respondents considered sustainable investing to be fundamental to investment processes and outcomes.